History

 The Center for Intelligent Information Retrieval (CIIR) was formed in September 1992 with W. Bruce Croft as Director.
 Croft had been working in the field of information retrieval since he was a graduate student in 1975, and the advent of new storage media and networks in the 90’s created more general interest in the technology of search engines.
 The CIIR was a National Science Foundation State/Industry University Cooperative Research Center (S/IUCRC) from 1992 to 2001, with Professors Rick Adrion, Wendy Lehnert, Victor Lesser, and Edwina Rissland as co-Principal Investigators.

-The current faculty involved in the CIIR includes Distinguished Professor Emeritus Croft, Professor James Allan, Assistant Professor Hamed Zamani, Research Assistant Professor Negin Rahimi, Assistant Professor Mohit Iyyer, Distinguished Professor Andrew McCallum, Associate Professor Benjamin Marlin, and Associate Professor Brendan O'Connor along with Adjunct Associate Professor Hanna Wallach, Adjunct Associate Professor R. Manmatha, Adjunct Associate Professor David Smith, and Adjunct Professor Hong Yu.
+The current faculty involved in the CIIR includes Distinguished Professor Emeritus Croft, Professor James Allan, Associate Professor Hamed Zamani, Assistant Professor Negin Rahimi, Associate Professor Mohit Iyyer, Distinguished Professor Andrew McCallum, Associate Professor Benjamin Marlin, and Associate Professor Brendan O'Connor along with Adjunct Associate Professor Hanna Wallach, Adjunct Associate Professor R. Manmatha, Adjunct Associate Professor David Smith, and Adjunct Professor Hong Yu.

 Croft joined the then-Department of Computer Science at UMass Amherst in 1979.
 Dr. Allan joined the CIIR in 1994 as a Senior Post-doctoral Research Associate and later as a Research Assistant Professor.
 He received a tenure-track professorship in the Department in 1998.
 Professor Allan became the co-Director of the CIIR while Dr. Croft was Department Chair from 2001-2007.
 Prof. Allan became the CIIR Director in January 2021, replacing Dr. Croft.
 Dr. Hamed Zamani joined CICS/CIIR in 2020 as an Assistant Professor.
-He was named the CIIR Associate Director in January 2021.
-Dr. Negin Rahimi joined the CIIR in 2019 as a Senior Postdoctoral Researcher and was promoted to CICS Research Assistant Professor in September 2021.
+He was named the CIIR Associate Director in January 2021 and was promoted to CICS Associate Professor with tenure in 2024.
+Dr. Negin Rahimi joined the CIIR in 2019 as a Senior Postdoctoral Researcher, was promoted to CICS Research Assistant Professor in September 2021, and was promoted to tenure-track Assistant Professor in January 2024.
 From 1995-1999, Dr. Jamie Callan was Assistant Director of the CIIR.
 After receiving his Ph.D. in 1993 from the Department, Dr. Callan joined the CIIR as a Senior Post-doctoral Research Associate and later as a Research Assistant Professor before leaving in 1999 for a tenure-track professor position at Carnegie Mellon University.

 Dr. McCallum joined the CIIR in 2002 as a Research Associate Professor and was promoted to a tenure-track Associate Professor in 2003, full Professor in 2009, and Distinguished Professor in 2018.
 Benjamin Marlin joined the CIIR in 2011 as an Assistant Professor.
 Brendan O'Connor joined the CIIR in 2014 as an Assistant Professor.
 Hanna Wallach joined the CIIR in 2007 as a Senior Postdoctoral Research Associate and became a tenure-track Assistant Professor in 2010.
 Mohit Iyyer joined the CIIR as associated faculty in 2020 as a CICS Assistant Professor.
 Hong Yu joined the CIIR as adjunct faculty in 2012.
 After receiving his Ph.D. from UMass in 1997, Manmatha started as a Post-doctoral researcher and was promoted to Research Assistant Professor in 1998 and Research Associate Professor in 2006.
 David Smith joined the CIIR in 2008 as a Research Assistant Professor.
 Additional associated faculty involved with the CIIR during its early years included Kathryn McKinley, Eliot Moss, Ed Riseman, and David Stemple.